Mesothelioma Olaparib Clinical Trial Targets Genetic MutationResearch & Clinical Trials

 Olaparib, also known by the brand name Lynparza, works by repairing or controlling specific gene mutations.
 It is known as a protein inhibitor and has been approved by the U.S. Food and Drug Administration for use with breast and ovarian cancers.

-Mesothelioma, a rare malignancy caused by exposure to asbestos, may be next.
+Mesothelioma, a rare malignancy caused by exposure to asbestos particles, may be next.

 Several studies have shown that mutations of the BAP1 gene increase the risk of developing mesothelioma and favor the initial growth of the cancer cells.